pingcap/docs/TiDB_FAQ.md

 + If the disk space is not enough, you can increase the capacity simply by adding more TiKV nodes.
 When the new node is started, PD will migrate the data from other nodes to the new node automatically.

-+ If the computing resources are not enough, you can, first of all, check for the CPU consumption situation before adding more TiDB nodes or TiKV nodes.
-It is noted that after a TiDB node is added, you can simply configure it in the Load Balancer.
++ If the computing resources are not enough, check the CPU consumption situation first before adding more TiDB nodes or TiKV nodes.
+When a TiDB node is added, you can configure it in the Load Balancer.

 + If the throughputs are not enough, you can add both TiDB nodes and TiKV nodes.